cs-308-2023/Group-17/README.md

 This repository contains a simple program that demonstrates the following:

-1. Executing a simple "Hello World" program.
+1. Using `hello.cpp` for executing a simple "Hello World" program.
 2. Using a recursive `factorial.cpp` program to calculate and print the factorial of a given number (5).

 ### hello.cpp

 The `hello.cpp` file contains a basic C++ program that prints the message "Hello World!" to the console.

-### Factorial Calculator
+### factorial.cpp

 The `factorial.cpp` file contains a recursive C++ program to calculate the factorial of a given number.
 The program calculates the factorial of the number of the number is positive, and prompts the user to reenter the number if it is negative.